 Twenty-six percent of caregivers and 21 percent of adults reported experience with ADHD coaching or counseling.
 For adults, this was the second most effective treatment; more than 48 percent rated it as “extremely” or “very” effective.
 Caregivers also viewed it generally positively, with more than a third rating it highly.

 However, “Finding the right personality is key,” said one parent.
 “And my daughter doesn’t always want to follow the coach’s advice.”

-Brain Training and Neurofeedback
+Brain Training and Neurofeedback for ADHD